 This is my professional blog.
 Most of my posts will revolve around iOS software development and broaden based on whatever I happen to be working with at the time.
 My personal blog is available at idStar.org.
 There, you’ll find content I’ve written with tech tips, product reviews and occasionally, social commentary.

-These days, I’m still using my trusty Mac Pro from 2008.
+When I wrote this blog intro in 2013, I was still using my trusty Mac Pro from 2008.
 I love the expandability.
 Everything is in one box.
 My primary screen is a 27″ Apple Cinema Display, flanked by two 24″-ish monitors.
 Keeping me away from RSI, I use the cheap, but effective Microsoft Natural Ergonomic keyboard 4000.
 And I love my GeekDesk Max.
 I alternate between sitting and standing, doing the later more than half of the time.
 On the road, a 13″ Macbook Air serves me well, along with me dropping a 24″ monitor and aforementioned Microsoft keyboard wherever I go.

 Some of my favourite tech podcasts include the Accidental Tech Podcast, Developing Perspective, iDeveloper, Edge Cases, NSBrief, Core Intuition, Identical Cousins and Debug.
 On the health and fitness side, I’m a fan of Latest in Paleo and the Paleo Solution.
 Finally, for business and startups, Startups for the Rest of Us is hard to beat.
 There are many more that I often listen to; these are but a few.

 As a little boy of seven, I enjoyed spending countless hours in wonder with my Commodore VIC-20 and later, Commodore 64.
 Learning to develop software (and some hardware) on my own was at times frustrating, but then with success, so rewarding.
 It was a fascinating time, and I now enjoy participating in creating the future building software and businesses that matter.